Kay’s advice for new and aspiring writers

 Written by:

-Gaynor Mellor, Creative Director
+Gaynor Mellor, Managing Director (Creative)

 Kay Mellor’s career took her from Coronation Street to Band of Gold to The Syndicate and beyond.
 Understanding that every writer has to start somewhere, she shares her own personal experience and offers her own perpective.
 Taken from an interview in 2021 at Screen Yorkshire’s Beyond Brontës scheme, she explains in her own words how she got started, how she develops her characters, and what all writers should do if they want to succeed in the industry…